elastic-store/store/readme.md

 ```

 ## Setting initial state
-Initial state of a state can be set while creating one.
+Initial state of a store can be set while creating one.

 ```javascript
 let initialState = {